Kevin-Kwan/Dark-Ascent/README.md

-Pixel Pioneers Present: Dark Ascent
+# Pixel Pioneers Present: Dark Ascent

-Team Members: Akhilesh Sivaganesan, Amal Chaudry, Connor Sugasawara, Kevin Kwan, Mehar Johal
+## Team Members:
+- Akhilesh Sivaganesan
+- Amal Chaudry
+- Connor Sugasawara
+- Kevin Kwan
+- Mehar Johal

-How to Play:
+## How to Play:

-Start Scene File: MainMenu.unity
+**Start Scene File:** MainMenu.unity

-Controls/How-to-Play:
+### Controls/How-to-Play:

-WASD/Arrow keys to move
+- WASD/Arrow keys to move

-Hold Right mouse to control camera (right click and drag around)
+- Hold Right mouse to control camera (right click and drag around)

-Left Click to attack
+- Left Click to attack

-Ctrl to slide
+- Ctrl to slide

-Shift to sprint
+- Shift to sprint

-Space to jump and double jump
+- Space to jump and double jump

-Space when close to a Wall-jumpable wall to perform Wall Jumping between walls
+- Space when close to a Wall-jumpable wall to perform Wall Jumping between walls

-Left Click when mouse cursor is visible to interact with UI elements (buttons, menus, etc.)
+- Left Click when mouse cursor is visible to interact with UI elements (buttons, menus, etc.)

-General Game Idea:
+## General Game Idea:
 It’s a 3D platformer, you start on the tutorial level with some pop ups to hint you on the controls and get a feel for how the game plays.
 There are 4 platforming levels including two levels for tutorial, a third level introducing AI enemies such as the Warden and some grunts as well as physics interactions needed to complete the level, and a fourth level implementing game hazards, as well as continuing the use of AI.
 Starting from the 3rd level you are chased by the Warden (better run quick).
 After completing 4 levels, with as many tries and checkpoint resets as you need, you are faced with the final boss fight.
 Attack the boss by swinging (left click or fire) to reflect projectiles back at the boss, watch out for teleportation and summoned enemies, and hit the boss 3 times to win!

-Known Problem Areas:
+## Known Problem Areas:
+- Checkpoint audio retriggers

-Checkpoint audio retriggers, damage audio locked to animation speed, shifted player hitbox on Boss Fight Level
+- Damage audio locked to animation speed
+- Shifted player hitbox on Boss Fight Level

-Individual Team Member Contributions:
+# Individual Team Member Contributions:

-Akhilesh Sivaganesan:
+## Akhilesh Sivaganesan:

-Overview:
+### Overview:

 Worked on UI design for the tutorial level.
 There is a UICanvas, comprised of several panels.
 These panels are activated by a script that detects entering the matching trigger zone.
 Since this game is primarily for mouse and keyboard, the controls featured in the tutorial involve keyboard sprites.
 The pause and death menus follow a simple design with the appropriate buttons, used throughout the game.
 Also integrated the checkpoint system developed by Kevin into the tutorial level, creating a custom emission material for those checkpoint bases.
 Collected textures and assets from unity asset store: JohnFarmer Keyboard Keys & Mouse sprites, LowlyPoly Rock Textures, BG Studio Free HDR Skybox, Rob Luo Stylized Lava Materials.
 There is a wall jump mechanic that I implemented as well.

-Script Contributions:
+### Script Contributions:

 CheckpointHandler.cs, CheckpointManager.cs, CheckpointTrigger.cs, DeathCollider.cs, PauseManager.cs, ProximityTrigger.cs, ResumeButtonScript.cs, QuitToMainMenu.cs, ThirdPController.cs

-Prefabs: Pause Menu.prefab, Death Screen.prefab, Tutorial Popup.prefab
+### Prefabs: Pause Menu.prefab, Death Screen.prefab, Tutorial Popup.prefab

-Scenes: Level1.unity
+### Scenes: Level1.unity

-Amal Chaudry:
+## Amal Chaudry:

-Overview:
+### Overview:

 Worked on Level design for the demo level and Level4.
 Worked on elevator and moving platform implementation, allowing the player to utilize elevators to reach different areas of the level.
 Implemented different hazards for the player to avoid which will damage their health.
 Implemented HealthUI system using heart graphics which indicate the character’s health level to the player.

-Script Contributions:
+### Script Contributions:

 SpikeHazard.cs: Worked on spikes prefab to use as a hazard for the player, when they jump on it it will kill them instantly.